chris3evans/my-fitness-tracker/README.md

 3.)
 To start the client side move into the "my-fitness-tracker" directory and run "npm run start"

 4.)
-To start the server side move into the "server" directory" and run "node index"
+To start the server side run "npm run server"

 ## Tech Stack